GURS FELLOWSHIP & MATCH

 Website: https://my.clevelandclinic.org/departments/urology-kidney/medical-professionals/urology-fellowships/male-genitourinary-reconstruction

-Clinical experience is gained through a high-volume practice of genitourinary prosthetic surgery for erectile dysfunction and incontinence, urethroplasty and procedures for Peyronie’s disease.
-The fellow will also become familiar with surgical treatment of a number of less common conditions of the genitalia and perineum, including rectourethral fistula, genital lymphedema, lichen sclerosis, and penile and urethral cancer.
-Major abdominal cases performed include bladder neck reconstruction for refractory stricture, bladder augmentation and catheterizable stoma for neuropathic or congenital bladder anomalies, cystectomy with urinary diversion for devastating injury of the bladder or urethra, and ureteral reimplantation or reconstruction.
+This intense one-year clinical fellowship is part of the educational mission of the institute administered through the Center for Genitourinary Reconstruction.
+The fellow will develop a thorough understanding of the evaluation and management of a broad spectrum of disorders primarily involving the male lower urinary tract and genitalia requiring reconstructive surgery, and a keen interest in contributing to the specialty through clinical research.
+Clinical experience is gained through a high-volume practice of lower urinary tract reconstruction and genitourinary prosthetic surgery for urethral stricture and complex fistulas, neurogenic bladder, incontinence, erectile dysfunction, buried penis, penile and urethral cancer, and other less common conditions.
+Major open and robotic abdominal and pelvic cases performed include bladder neck reconstruction for refractory stricture, bladder augmentation and catheterizable stoma for neuropathic or congenital bladder anomalies, cystectomy with urinary diversion for devastating injury of the bladder or urethra, and ureteral reimplantation or reconstruction.
 We also have a special interest in transitional urology, providing comprehensive care for patients who have persistent problems in adolescence or adulthood related to congenital urological disorders.
+Finally, with the recent acquisition of new staff members, gender affirmation surgery is an increasing part of our reconstructive urology practice.

 How to apply: We participate in the AUA match for fellowships in genitourinary reconstructive surgery.
 Information is available on the Society of Genitourinary Reconstructive Surgeons website at societygurs.org.
 Applicants should send a copy of their AUA Match application, CV and two to three letters of recommendation to the contact below by the deadline indicated on the GURS website.